THE PEARSON PENSION PLAN: DATA PRIVACY NOTICE

 4. Transfers of your Personal Information abroad

-The use and disclosure of your Personal Information for the purposes referred to in paragraphs 2b and e above may involve transferring your data to countries outside of the European Economic Area (the “EEA”).
+The use and disclosure of your Personal Information for the purpose referred to in paragraph 2(b) and (e) above may involve transferring your data to countries outside of the UK or the European Economic Area (the “EEA”).
 Those countries, currently, may include India and the Philippines in accordance with the terms agreed with the service providers who administer the Plan on our behalf (currently Pearson Pension Trustee Services Limited, Aviva Life and Pensions UK Limited and Capita).

 In those cases, except where the relevant country has been determined by the relevant public authority to ensure an adequate level of data protection, we will ensure that the transferred personal information is protected in compliance with applicable data protection rules.
 To ensure an appropriate level of protection, we typically use a data transfer agreement in the appropriate standard form approved for this purpose by the European Commission or (where applicable) relevant authority in the United Kingdom.
 Further details of these transfers and copies of these agreements are available from us on request.